thamognya/FlixTools-CLI/ManganatoFlix/README.md

 # ManganatoFlix

-This is a minimalistic 5 line bash script that allows you to download and open a downloaded version of the manga of your choice.
+This is a minimalistic line bash script that allows you to download and open a downloaded version of the manga of your choice.

 It uses zathura but that can be easily changed.

-It downloads it in `$HOME/Documents/torrent/manga` (yes I know it is not torrenting but still) but that directory can be changed by changing line 5 varibel `DOWNLOAD_DIR`.
+It downloads it in `$HOME/Documents/torrent/manga` (yes I know it is not torrenting but still) but that directory can be changed by changing varible `DOWNLOAD_DIR`.

 Overall it is very customizable.